 Whether you're looking to update your container gardening plans or your border, the Floral Marquee, with over 60 exhibitors, is a must-visit.
 There will also be the Plant Village, where 20 nurseries will be displaying and selling seasonal plants and bulbs.
 And don't forget to pop by the Country Living Pavilion for a fabulous shopping experience – they'll have all you need to pep up your patio ideas.

 How to travel to the Hampton Court Palace Garden Festival 2022

 Most visitors travel to the show by road or by train.
 However, you may prefer to travel via coach.

-Hampton Court railway station is a five-minute walk from the show.
-The train journey from London Waterloo takes just 30 minutes.
-Train times are frequent, and if you're travelling in a group of three to nine people, you can save 34% with the South Western Railway GroupSave discount.
+Hampton Court railway station is a ten-minute walk from the show.
+The train journey from London Waterloo takes just over half an hour.
+Train times are frequent, and if you're traveling in a group of three to nine people, you can save 34% with the South Western Railway GroupSave discount.
 Kingston and Surbiton railway stations are also nearby with frequent train times, although you will likely want to catch a taxi or bus from these to the show.

-There is also a park and ride system, situated at Apps Court Farm on the A3050 (Junction 11).
+There will also be a park and ride system, situated at Apps Court Farm on the A3050.
 From here, a courtesy bus service will take you to the drop-off point at the foot of Hampton Court Bridge – a 15–20 minute walk from the show.
 The cost is £9 per day.
 If you prefer not to walk you can use the ferry service operated by Parr Boats.

 Coaches will drop off visitors at the Hampton Court Green car park.
 From here, it is a twenty-minute walk to the show.
 There is also a shuttle bus and a mobility bus to the Long Water Gate Entrance.